Bruggeman (distillery): History

 In 1884 Pieter Bruggeman started trading in wines and liqueurs in the De Muide district of Ghent.
 He named his business De Noordpool (The North Pole).
 In 1924 his daughter Anaïs Bruggeman married Louis De Schepper, the son of the brewer at Brouwerij De Schepper (Ghent).
 Louis brought his experience with him to De Noordpool and the company started to produce its own spirits via distillation.
-To facilitate this, the company moved to the buildings of the former Van Goethem Brewery, also called ‘Het Sleutelken’, which were located in Grauwpoort, a street name after Ghent’s former north-west gate.
+To facilitate this, the company moved to the buildings of the former Van Goethem Brewery, also called ‘Het Sleutelken’, which were located in Grauwpoort, a street named after Ghent’s former north-west gate.